 Author(s)/Editor(s) Surname, Initial (if required). (year of publication, page numbers if required).
-Use p. for single pages or pp. for page numbers.
+Use p. or pp. for page number(s).

 When citing a corporate author cite the name, or initials if well known.
 For bodies with long names you should write out the full name and the abbreviation the first time you use it.
 This makes it clear what the initials stand for.
-Be consistent when using abbreviations in the text and reference list.